-ESPS provides counseling services, academic advising, testing services, disability services, a career and transfer center, internship and Cooperative Work Experience and student support services.
-ESPS provides COMPASS and ASSET placement tests, ACT/SAT interpretation, GED testing, Pearson Vue Testing and test proctoring.
-COMPASS placement testing is available on a walk-in basis.
+ESPS provides counseling services, academic advising, testing services, disability services, a career and transfer center, internship, cooperative work experience and student support services.
+ESPS provides Accuplacer placement tests, ACT/SAT interpretation, GED testing, Pearson Vue Testing and other proctoring of exams.
+Accuplacer placement testing is available on a walk-in basis.

 Counseling & Testing Office Hours:

 Monday - Friday, 7:30 am - 5:00 pm